 Head into Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down to Backup & reset and then tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.

-Google’s new Pixel phone has only been available for a few weeks.
-Any small little problems, bugs or issues will be fixed with the first software update which should arrive in early November.
+Google’s new Pixel phone has since received a few updates, and is running better than ever before.
+Any small little problems, bugs or issues will be fixed with the next round of updates in February 2017.
 If we learn about anything else or when the update is coming we’ll confirm the details right here, so stay tuned.